-- o reasonable potential analysis methodology, - o MMEL testing schedule, - o test species variability - o sensitive species screening requirements - Since 2016, agencies have had the option to skip sensitive species screening upon permit reissuance and pay the avoided funds to the RMP to be used for CECs studies.
-If agencies are required by the provisions to do sensitive species screening, this will reduce RMP funds by approximate \$100K per years. - BACWA has joined SCAP, CVCWA and NACWA in a lawsuit alleging EPA did not follow proper procedure in requiring use of the TST, which has not been officially promulgated.
-The lawsuit was dismissed on Statute of Limitation grounds, but the group has filed an appeal. - BACWA contributed to the development of a White Paper, led by CASA, looking at the inherent variability in the Ceriodaphnia dubia test method.
-The State Water Board is considering removing C. dubia tests for MMEL compliance purposes until a study on its accuracy and variability is complete. - BACWA hosted a toxicity workshop for its members in September 2017.
+- reasonable potential analysis methodology, - MMEL testing schedule and laboratory capacity, - o test species variability - sensitive species screening requirements - Since 2016, agencies have had the option to skip sensitive species screening upon permit reissuance and pay the avoided funds to the RMP to be used for CECs studies.
+If agencies are required by the provisions to do sensitive species screening, this will reduce RMP funds by approximate \$100K per year. - BACWA has joined SCAP, CVCWA and NACWA in a lawsuit alleging EPA did not follow proper procedure in requiring use of the TST, which has not been officially promulgated.
+The lawsuit was dismissed on Statute of Limitation grounds, but the group has filed an appeal. - The State Water Board is considering removing C. dubia tests for MMEL compliance purposes until a study on its accuracy and variability is complete.
+The State Water Board has tentatively agreed to a study examining Ceriodaphnia dubia test variability. - BACWA hosted a toxicity workshop for its members in September 2017.

-- Meet with state Water Board staff and Regional Water Board staff to request that sensitive species screening not be required for agencies - Participate in State Water Board Workshop on October 3, 2019. - · Work with Regional Water Board to come to agreement on details of how the Toxicity Provisions will be implemented in Region 2.
+- Meet with state Water Board staff and Regional Water Board staff to request that sensitive species screening not be required for agencies. - Respond to new draft Appendix K regarding California laboratory toxicity testing capacity by February 10, 2020. - Track State Water Board activities pertaining to the Ceriodaphnia dubia test. - Comment on proposed language by Regional Water Board that would implement Toxicity Provisions in Region 2 NPDES Permits.